energinet-open-incubator/innersource-collaboration/FOSS-pm/FOSS-terms-guide/04-FOSS-Terms-Intro-FOSS-licenses.md

 Every now and then licenses appear on source code that claims to be FOSS but whose licenses are **not certified by the OSI**.

-- Those often have more similarities with custom contracts or commercial licenses.
+- Those often have more similarities with custom contracts or commercial software licenses, like the MS EULA.
 - Often they include draconian conditions that go further than the most restrictive FOSS license.
 - Some consider them the **"Source available" class**.
 It's like a museum or show room: Viewing permitted, touching prohibited.
 - As a general sentiment: **If it's not OSI certified, don't use it** or do a full legal review.